technofocus-pte/aclrtagntcaidepth/Lab 7/Lab7.md

 15. Once done, navigate to the Visual Studio Code pane and open the .env file.

-16. In the .env file, add the following content and add the key and domain URL that you copied earlier.
+16. In the .env file, add the following content.
+Replace [API_Key] with the copied Key.
+    In the value of FRESHDESK_DOMAIN, replace [Domain_URL] with the domain part of the url copied.
+    If the url is **https://lodsprodmcaonmicrosoftxxxx.freshdesk.com/helpdesk/tickets/**, then paste only 		 		**lodsprodmcaonmicrosoftxxxx.freshdesk.com** in the env file.

     ```
     # Freshdesk Configuration